TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/010 +Create Database.md

 These two additions are for EFC, but it has no effect on the rest of the system.
 We have not exposed anything, we shouldn't.
 We have not cause relevant changes.\
 So, this is acceptable, albeit a little unfortunate.

-##### Comment

-The tutorial was written on the fly, and I did not originally know about this problem with EFC.

-##### Comment 2

-I originally made a different kind of modification to the Todo, which caused changes in Logic.
-I believe this has been removed from the tutorial.

 ## Generate a Migration